Tips on how to crochet with Fuzzy, faux fur and eyelash yarn like a pro

 Go For Fleece Sherpa Yarn – The Go for Fleece is perfect for projects that are soft and squishy.
 Think big and think cozy.
 This jumbo yarn begs to be squished and stitched into projects meant to keep you warm and snuggly.
 Try it out in scarves, cowls, hats, accent trims on sweaters and jackets, pillows, or even giant blankets.
 The 100% polyester fiber allows this yarn to be machine washed.
 This yarn is classified as a #7 Jumbo and works up pretty quickly.

-Eyelash yarn also called Tinsel
+Eyelash yarn is also called Tinsel.

 Easy crochet Pillow case cover pattern